-Following the approval of Phase One of the St Neots Masterplan by the Combined Authority Board in 2017, a bid for $\pounds$ 4.1 million of investment in St Neots over the next three years was agreed by the Combined Authority Board in June 2018.
+Following the approval of Phase One of the St Neots Masterplan by the Combined Authority Board in 2017, a bid for $\pounds 4.1$ million of investment in St Neots over the next three years was agreed by the Combined Authority Board in June 2018.
+This work commenced in 2018/19.